 Lake Perris lies in a land of transition.
-Have you noticed the small, dry, sparse shrubs around are reminisecnt of the the desert.
+The small, dry, sparse shrubs around are reminisecnt of the the desert, or at least of a land of little water.
 At the same time, coastal fog and marine breezes regularly settle in this region.
-What do those aspects remind you of?
-The ocean!
+These aspects are directly related to the influence of the not-so-far ocean.
 Here, among the hills and valleys surrounding Lake Perris, the land and weather are constantly transforming and transitioning, and the plants and animals must learn to adapt to an ever-changing world.

 Geography and Geology:

 Lake Perris SRA is Located 100 miles north of San Diego, 70 miles east of Los Angeles, and 40 miles west of Palm Springs, at the foot of the imposing San Jacinto Mountains.
-Lake Perris SRA lies in the Inland Empire region of California, known for its obvious sprawling suburbs.
-Equally as noticeable, as you journey through the park are the imposing, rocky hills surrounding you and the high snowcapped peaks in the background.
+Lake Perris SRA lies in the Inland Empire region of California, known for its sprawling suburbs.
+As you journey through the park are the imposing, rocky hills surrounding you and the high seasonally snow capped peaks in the background.
 Indeed, the region is rich in geographic wonders.
-Around the park, the granite hills of Lake Perris, specifically the to the north the Armada, to the east the Russell and Apuma, and to the south the Bernasconi and Alessandro Island, were all formed in a relatively recent geologic time, in part this is because of their proximity to the three major local fault zones; the San Andreas, San Jacinto, and Elsinore.
+Around the park, the granite hills of Lake Perris, specifically the to the north the Armada, to the east the Russell and Apuma, and to the south the Bernasconi and Alessandro Island, were all formed in a relatively recent geologic time.
+This is due in part because of their proximity to the three major fault zones; the San Andreas, San Jacinto, and Elsinore.
 The lofty heights of San Gorgonio Mountain to the northeast, the highest point in southern California at 11,502’), and across the San Gorgonio Pass with its wind-farms, San Jacinto Peak (10,834’) stand as stately backdrops to the park.
 As one walks along the many trails in the park, all of these geographic realities are encountered.

 Climate and Ecosystems:

 Globally speaking, the climate of Lake Perris is extremely rare.
 The hot, dry summers, and cool wet winters that characterize the region’s weather is known as a Mediterranean Climate.
-Covering only about 2.5% of the world’s land area, yet containing 15% of its plant species, this climate’s abundance of biologic diversity is well articulated in the four main ecosystems found at Lake Perris.
+A Mediterranean Climate is found along the west coasts of continents along cold ocean currents between 30-40 degrees north or south of the equator.
+Globally the regions include the Mediterranean Basin, parts of Chile, South Africa, and Australia, and California.
+Covering only about 2.5% of the world’s land area, yet containing 15% of its plant species, this climate’s abundance of biological diversity is well articulated in the four main ecosystems found at Lake Perris.
 These include, Coastal Sage Scrub, by far the most prevalent, Chaparral, found on the shadier north slopes of the hills, Open Grassland, located in the lonely eastern ends of the park, and Riparian, water loving plants which grow near streambeds and the along the lake.
 Each member of Lake Perris’ ecosystems is specially adapted in unique ways to conserve water over dry periods, and make the most of water’s abundance in the wet times.